-of those contests, and (iii) the educational and sportsrelated experiences of all student-athletes at NCAA institutions.
+and sports, (ii) the quality of those contests, and (iii) the educational and sports-related experiences of all student-athletes at NCAA institutions.
 The enormous consumer demand for some amateur sports and some schools creates strong incentives for universities on their own to deviate from the rules fundamental to creating amateur sport.
 Without those rules to control the actions of a few, the NCAA's fundamental product is threatened overall.
 NCAA, 468 U.S. at 102 (noting "the integrity of the [NCAA's] 'product' cannot be preserved except by mutual agreement; if an institution adopted such restrictions unilaterally, its effectiveness as a competitor on the playing field might soon be destroyed").

-Therefore, at a minimum, any proposed less restrictive alternative must be examined economically to determine if overall output would be reduced, overall quality would be reduced, or overall student-athlete experiences would be negatively affected.
-Without doing so, a court cannot ascertain if the less restrictive alternative is, in fact, less restrictive.
+At a minimum, any proposed less restrictive alternative must be examined economically to determine if overall output would be reduced, overall quality would be reduced, or overall student-athlete experiences would be negatively affected.
+Moreover, that inquiry cannot be cabined to those sports that are commercially successful but must be considered across the full breadth of the sports to which the challenged rules apply.
+Without doing so, a court cannot ascertain if the less restrictive alternative is, in fact, less restrictive while meeting the collaboration's legitimate and procompetitive objectives.
 It can only be so in any relevant antitrust sense if the alternative does not compromise consumer welfare when compared with the challenged restraint.
 Absent such a standard, courts can substitute their own views on how the NCAA's (or any collaboration's) product should be designed or the organization run without accounting for the likely effects on the output of the collaboration's product, student-athletes, or consumers who enjoy amateur athletic competitions that the NCAA's rules create.